Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

 Also, you can edit Virtual Machine from *Virtual Machine details page*, by clicking on the appropriative **quick actions** icon there.

 ## Resize Virtual Machine
-To resize a Virtual Machine do the following:
+To resize the Virtual Machine, do the following:
-- identify Virtual Machine you want to resize on the *Virtual Machines page*;
+- identify Virtual Machine, that you want to resize, on the *Virtual Machines page*;
 - click on the **Actions** icon and select the **Resize** in the list of available options;
 - choose new flavor for the Virtual Machine on the next opened *Resize Virtual Machines window* and click on the SAVE icon;
 - verify resize by clicking again on the **Actions** icon and select additional option - **Confirm resize**

-When the VM's status changes from RESIZE to VERIFY_RESIZE you can confirm or revert your action, just click again on the **Actions** icon and select one of the additional options - **Confirm resize** or **Revert resize**:
+When the VM's status changes from RESIZE to VERIFY_RESIZE, you can confirm or revert your action, just click again on the **Actions** icon and select one of the additional options - **Confirm resize** or **Revert resize**:
 ![](../../../assets/images/vms/9-vm.png?classes=border,shadow)

 If you confirm resizing, the selected virtual machine will be resized after a few minutes and its status will be ACTIVE.
 Also, you can resize Virtual Machine from *Virtual Machine details page*, by clicking on the appropriative **quick actions** icon there.

 ## Delete Virtual Machine
-To delete Virtual Machine do the following:
+To delete the Virtual Machine, do the following:
 - identify this unnecessary Virtual Machine on the *Virtual Machines page*;
 - click on the **Actions** icon  and select the **Delete** in the list of available options;
 - confirm the Virtual Machine deletion on the next opened *Confirmation window*.

 After these steps, the selected Virtual Machine will be deleted.
 Also, you can delete Virtual Machine from *Virtual Machine details page*, by clicking on the appropriative **quick actions** icon there.